Joint initiative is the first project designed to enable worldwide standardization and propel hyperloop transportation towards global implementation.

-Sebastien Gendron, co-founder and CEO, TransPod: “The future of vacuum-based transportation is predicated on its ability to virtually shrink distances and create a much more interconnected economy and true global community.
+Sebastien Gendron, co-founder, and CEO, TransPod: “The future of vacuum-based transportation is predicated on its ability to virtually shrink distances and create a much more interconnected economy and truly global community.
 We’re working with other leaders who are passionate about re-imagining and improving the way we live and work, to ensure we don’t develop this new technology in silos, but rather through a cooperative effort to ensure high levels of safety and interoperability.”

 Mars Geuze, co-founder and CCO, Hardt hyperloop: “Breakthrough transportation solutions like hyperloop require broad support from both private and public sectors to be adopted.
-In the last year we have seen industry leaders joining the hyperloop development.
-They see the same worldwide challenges and have showed the courage to not lay back but to act.
+In the last year, we have seen industry leaders joining the hyperloop development.
+They see the same worldwide challenges and have shown the courage to not lay back but to act.
 We invite everyone to join the movement to make the hyperloop a reality.”

 Przemysław Pączek, co-founder and CEO, Hyper Poland:” Establishing an international framework for developing hyperloop standards is an important step towards ensuring that proposed solutions meet safety and regulatory requirements.
 The appropriate partnerships between hyperloop companies and research organizations should lead to a faster implementation of this disruptive technology.
 We expect that synergy effects will be significant.”

 Under this agreement, all parties will collaborate on a common roadmap towards standards and regulations, while continuing to operate as independent companies.